samuvack/ML-LDES-server/README.md

 }
 ```

-Depending on which ML model server is used, a different forecasting/estimation is calculated based on the fetched members.
+Depending on which ML model server is applied, a different forecasting/estimation is computed based on the fetched members.

-To show cast the different possibilities, a Internet of Waters (IoW) LDES is used, containing information about temperature and conductivity:
+To showcase the different possibilities, an Internet of Waters (IoW) LDES is applied, containing information about temperature and conductivity:

 <p align="center">
   <img src="https://github.com/samuvack/ML-LDES-server/blob/master/images/plot_conductivity_temeprature.png?raw=true"/>